 Tafawa Balewa’s body was evacuated from the spot and flown in a chartered plane to Bauchi, his hometown, where he was buried.
 The whole nation mourned his death and flags were flown at half staff for 72 hours.

-Ahmad Ibrahim Babankowa, the person who found Tafawa Balewa’s body, narrated how he tracked and located the decomposing body where it was dumped.
+Ahmad Ibrahim Babankowa, the police officer who found Tafawa Balewa’s body, narrated how he tracked and located the decomposing body where it was dumped.
 Read the narration here.

-* Vanguard Newspaper: Balewa’s Death Controversy: As an eye witness, the body I saw was fresh- Osoba
+- Balewa’s Death Controversy: As an eye witness, the body I saw was fresh- Osoba.
+Vanguard Newspaper.

 - Overthrown Lagos Chief, 53, Is Buried, Body Found Near Nigeria Capital, Chicago Tribune, Sunday, January 23, 1966.